curityio/react-native-haapi-example/README.md

 - [android config spec](config/setup-android-no-attestation-validation.xml)
 - [ios config spec](config/setup-ios-no-attestation-validation.xml)

-## Further Information
+## Tutorials

-See also the following related tutorials:
+See also the following resources:

 - The [React Native HAAPI Code Example](https://curity.io/resources/learn/react-native-haapi/) provides an overview of the code example's behaviors.
-- The [ngrok tutorials](https://curity.io/resources/learn/mobile-setup-ngrok/) explain how to use an internet URL and also how to [capture HAAPI messages](https://curity.io/resources/learn/expose-local-curity-ngrok/#ngrok-inspection-and-status).
+- The [ngrok tutorials](https://curity.io/resources/learn/mobile-setup-ngrok/) explain how to use an internet URL and [view HAAPI messages](https://curity.io/resources/learn/expose-local-curity-ngrok/#ngrok-inspection-and-status).
 -  The [Configure Native Passkeys for Mobile Logins](https://curity.io/resources/learn/mobile-logins-using-native-passkeys/) tutorial explains the technical setup when using passkeys.
 - The [Implementing HAAPI Attestation Fallback](https://curity.io/resources/learn/implementing-haapi-fallback/) explains some extra steps if you need to deal with non-compliant Android devices.

+## More information

+Please visit [curity.io](https://curity.io/) for more information about the Curity Identity Server.